cabforum/netsec/docs/NSR.md

 ##### 1.2.1

-Certificate Systems, Root CA Systems (Air-gapped or otherwise), and Security Support Systems MUST be in a CA-Controlled Environment.
+Certificate Systems, Root CA Systems (Air-gapped or otherwise), and Security Support Systems MUST be in:

+   1. a CA-Controlled Environment; or
+   2. a CA-Colocated Environment that fulfills the requirements of Section 6.

-Log Storage Systems MUST either:
+Log Storage Systems MUST be in:

-1. be in a CA-Controlled Environment, or
+   1. a CA-Controlled Environment;
+   2. a CA-Colocated Environment that fulfills the requirements of Section 6; or
-2. be in a Third Party-Controlled Environment that fulfills the requirements of [Section 5](#5-requirements-for-third-party-controlled-environments).
+   3. a Third Party-Controlled Environment that fulfills the requirements of Section 5.

 Root CA Systems MUST be on physically separate networks from all other CA Infrastructure.